Frequently Asked Questions

 16. Will there be scholarships available?

 The Qantas Group Pilot Academy has developed a scholarship program that aims to remove barriers to entry and strengthen the industry by enhancing diversity in the pilot population.
-The first scholarships have already been granted to current students and the program will expand in 2020, offering various scholarships for Indigenous students and Women in Aviation.
+For more information on scholarships and when they will become available, visit Qantas Group Pilot Academy.

 17. When can I begin training?

-There are a number of courses planned throughout 2020 and 2021, and before completing the application form you will be asked to select a preferred commencement date based on availability.
+There are a number of courses planned in the coming months.
+Before completing the application form, you'll be asked to select a preferred commencement date based on availability.